AltCampus/altstatus_backend/README.md

 ## What is AltStatus?

-When you are learning something, it's beneficial to track your learning process.
-At AltCampus students are required to do a bunch of things to keep track of their progress.
+When you are learning new skills, it's beneficial to track your learning process.
+At AltCampus students are required to do a bunch of things to keep track their progress.
 They have to tweet daily about what did they learn that day and write a blog post once a week.
 Beside tweets and blog, students will also write a reflection of that particular day.
-Altstatus helps them to organize and track their progress.
+AltStatus helps them to organize and track their progress.

-A Student can submit their tweet URL, blog-post URL(if it's Saturday) and reflection of the day.
+A Student can submit their tweet URL, blog-post URL every Saturday and reflection of the day.
 By this way, they can track of their progress.
 They will get a notification at a specific time of the day, asking them about whether they had submited the links or not.

 ## Student flow